-Are you having trouble getting started with your A3?
-When I teach workshops on A3 thinking, creation, and use, this comes up as one of the most challenging parts of doing an A3.
-So if you find yourself looking at a blank sheet of 11×17 paper wondering where to start, here are some thoughts from what I’ve learned doing and teaching A3s for years which I believe may help you.
+Are you having trouble getting started solving problems using you’re the A3 problem-solving process?
+When I teach workshops on A3 thinking, creation, and use, this comes up as one of the most challenging parts of executing the A3 process.
+So if you find yourself looking at a blank sheet of 11-by-17 paper wondering where to start, here are some thoughts from what I’ve learned doing and teaching the A3 problem-solving methodology for years, which I believe may help you.

 There are two key points to keep in mind here.
-First, the A3 storyboard (the written document that is produced) is the result of A3 thinking not the process of A3 thinking itself.
-It is a way to capture and organize the thinking you do in PDCA problem solving but the format does not automatically lead you to sound A3 thinking.
+First, the A3 report, or storyboard (the written document), is the result of A3 thinking, not the process of A3 thinking itself.
+So, the A3 is a way to capture and organize your plan-do-check-act (PDCA) problem-solving thinking, but completing it does not automatically lead to valid A3 thinking.

-And second, A3 thinking is a way to systematically work through how to address a problem or need.
-Getting to that decision involves the activities of understanding the problem or need at a concrete level, understanding the factors in the situation that are barriers to moving to desired conditions, and determining the best options for making changes in the direction you want.
-And it should involve lots of asking, listening and communicating along the way to be sure you are getting the knowledge, thinking, concurrence and support of others who have a stake in the situation.
+Second, A3 thinking is a way to work systematically through how to address a problem or need.
+Getting to that result involves understanding the problem or need at a concrete level, understanding the factors in the situation that are barriers to moving to desired conditions, and determining the best options for making changes in the direction you want.
+And resolving issues using the A3 methodology should involve lots of asking, listening, and communicating throughout to be sure you are getting the knowledge, thinking, concurrence, and support of others who have a stake in the situation.

-System 1 houses our emotion and intuition, and it processes information and makes decisions automatically.
-“What you see is what there is,” basically describes our minds jumping to conclusions, drawing simply on what is in front of us without looking for further evidence or data.
-This is our Think FAST system.
+- System 1, our fast-thinking system, houses our emotions and intuition, and it processes information and makes decisions automatically.
+“What you see is what there is” basically describes our minds jumping to conclusions, drawing simply on what is in front of us without looking for further evidence or data.

-System 2, the Think SLOW system describes the part of the brain that gets engaged in rational, logical thought, concentration and fact-based judgments.
-It saves us from many of the unchecked knee jerk reactions of System 1, but its influence on our problem-solving and decision-making habits is limited because of our automatic reliance on System 1.
+- System 2, the slow-thinking system, describes the part of the brain that gets engaged in rational, logical thought, concentration, and fact-based judgments.
+It saves us from many of the runaway knee-jerk reactions of System 1.
+However, its influence on our problem-solving and decision-making habits is limited because of our automatic reliance on System 1.

-If Kahneman’s claim is valid, and he makes a pretty good case for it with the research that led him to it, there are a couple of important messages in it for anyone who is about to put themselves on the line as the owner of an A3.
-First, go fast, jump to solution or action, take what you see and run with it thinking seems to be our default problem solving and decision making processes.
-That means we have to be very, very good at seeing and very, very right in our impression, assumptions and intuitions to hit the mark with our solutions and decisions.
+If Kahneman’s claim is valid — and he makes a pretty good case for it with the research — it contains a couple of important messages for anyone thinking about putting themselves on the line as the owner of an A3.
+First, go-fast, jump-to-solution (or action), take-what-you-see-and-run-with-it thinking seems to be our default problem-solving and decision-making process.
+That means we have to be excellent at seeing and 100% accurate in our impressions, assumptions, and intuitions to hit the mark with our solutions and decisions.